jmoscola/ESP32_TFT_library/README.md

       * Y: image top position;  constants CENTER & BOTTOM can be used; *negative* value is accepted
 * **Window functions**:
   * Drawing on screen can be limited to rectangular *window*, smaller than the full display dimensions
-  * When defined, all graphics, text and image coordinates are translated to *window* coordinates
+  * When defined, all graphics, text, and image coordinates are translated to *window* coordinates
   * Related functions
     * **TFT_setclipwin**  Sets the *window* area coordinates
     * **TFT_resetclipwin**  Reset the *window* to full screen dimensions